bespon/bespon_website/docs/spec_overview.md

 it would be possible to add `subkey.another_subsubkey` at the `subkey` level, because key paths based on `subkey` are still within scope.
 However, it would not be possible to use `key.subkey.another_subkey` at the `key` level, since that is outside the scope.
+Scoping ensures that all data for a given dict is somewhat localized.